A systematic approach to general higher-order majorization-minimization algorithms for (non)convex optimization

-Note that in the convex case we can use very efficient methods from convex optimization to find the global solution $x_{k+1}$ of the subproblem at each iteration, see e.g., \cite{CarGou:11, CarDuc:16, GraNes:19sub, Nes:19Inxt} and also Lemma \ref{lema:conv}.
-In the nonconvex case, our convergence analysis below requires only the computation of a stationary point for the subproblem \eqref{eq:sp} satisfying the descent \eqref{eq:descGhom}.
-Note that almost all nonconvex optimization algorithms are able to identify stationary points of nonconvex problems.
-Moreover, in our convergence analysis below we can relax the stationary point condition, that is we can require $x_{k+1}$ to satisfy $\| g^{x_{k+1}} \| \leq \theta \| x_{k+1} - x_k \|^p$ for some $\theta >0$, where $g^{x_{k+1}} \in \partial g(x_{k+1};x_k)$.
-For simplicity of the exposition however, we asume below that $x_{k+1}$ is a stationary point of the subproblem \eqref{eq:sp}.
+From Examples \ref{expl:8}, \ref{expl:88}, \ref{expl:4}, \ref{expl:5} and \ref{expl:6}, one can notice that the algorithm GHOM is simple and depends on at most one parameter, $M_p$, whose value can be determined through a line search procedure when e.g., the Lipschitz constant is unknown.
+Moreover, GHOM generates $x_k \in \mathcal{X}$ for all $k \geq 0$.
+If $f$ is convex function, by choosing the regularization parameter of the surrogate appropriately we can also have $g(\cdot;x_k)$ convex function (see Lemma \ref{lema:conv}) and thus we can use efficient methods from convex optimization to find the global solution $x_{k+1}$ of the convex subproblem \eqref{eq:sp} at each iteration, see e.g., \cite{CarGou:11, CarDuc:16, GraNes:19sub, Nes:19Inxt}.
+When $f$ is nonconvex function, our convergence analysis below requires only the computation of a stationary point $x_{k+1}$ for the subproblem \eqref{eq:sp} (i.e., finding $x_{k+1} \in \mathcal{X}$ such that $0 \in \partial g(x_{k+1};x_k) + \mathcal{N}_{\mathcal{X}}(x_{k+1})$ or equivalently $D g(x_{k+1};{x}_{k})[y -x_{k+1}] \geq 0$ for all $y \in \mathcal{X}$) satisfying, additionally, the descent \eqref{eq:descGhom}.
+Moreover, when $\text{dom} \, g =\mathcal{X} = \Eb$ the previous stationarity conditions are reduced to $0 \in \partial g(x_{k+1};x_k)$.
+Note that the vast majority of nonconvex optimization algorithms are able to identify stationary points of nonconvex problems.